- Submitted by Dahlia on 3rd Jul 2008

 The new age generation of India has become quite aware and conscious of their diet.
 With increasing knowledge in fitness and nutrition, many cereals which had been forgotten in the past generation have now come into light.
 One such super grain is “Ragi” or kezvaragu or “nachini”or finger millet which has made a glorious come back in the food culture.
 Ragi flour is prepared by grinding the grains or grinding after the grains are sprouted and dried.
 Ragi grains are too small to be processed and polished and hence ragi is mostly consumed in its purest form.

-The nutrition benefits are many.
-Ragi is a cereal that is gluten free and is best suited for people who are gluten and lactose intolerant.
-Ragi is also calcium rich, which is important for healthy bones and teeth and prevents osteoporosis.
-Ragi also has low Glycemic index (GI) in comparison to the other cereals that helps in keeping the blood sugar within a safe range.
-It is best to add ragi to our breakfast or lunch for a healthy day.
-Sprouted Ragi is also rich in iron and Vitamin C. The vitamin C present in sprouted ragi makes the iron present in it easily absorbable.
-Hence, ragi is also best suited for anemic patients.
+Ragi is a gluten free cereal that is also calcium rich.
+Ragi also has low Glycemic index (GI) in comparison to the other cereals.
 Ragi is also one of the best natural protein sources containing amino acids that help in maintaining metabolism, blood formation, fighting anxiety and depression.
 Ragi is also fiber rich which aids in proper digestion and normal bowel movement.
 Ragi is also a great boon for lactating mothers as it aids in increasing the milk supply besides improving the hemoglobin levels.
 It also enriches the milk with all the essential minerals which are important for both, the mother and child.

 Recipe for Ragi Idli / Dosai